Wildsong/docker-varnish/README.md

 ## Photos

-Photos are served out of an nginx server because it has a nice thumbnail add-on.
+Photos are served out of the "www" server.
+I used nginx because it has a nice thumbnail add-on.
 I used to have a completely separate nginx project but now it's built-in here.
 Partly to avoid a startup problem with its name.
 (If it's not running when Varnish starts then the startup of Varnish fails.)

+Since I had already folded it into this project, I use it to serve landing pages too.

-## Run
+## Deployment

 ```bash
 docker compose up -d